carlosabalde/libvmod-cfg/README.rst

 Wondering why I created this VMOD?
 How it could make your life easier?
 I wrote a blog post with some answers: `Moving logic to the caching edge (and back) <https://www.carlosabalde.com/blog/2018/06/27/moving-logic-to-the-caching-edge-and-back>`_.

-Looking for official support for this VMOD?
-Please, contact `Allenta Consulting <https://www.allenta.com>`_, a `Varnish Software Premier Partner <https://www.varnish-software.com/partner/allenta-consulting>`_.
+Vinyl Cache, Varnish Cache, and Varnish Enterprise are all supported by this VMOD.
+Looking for official support?
+Please contact `Allenta Consulting <https://www.allenta.com>`_, a `Varnish Software Premium partner <https://www.varnish-software.com/partner/allenta-consulting>`_.

 SYNOPSIS
 ========